Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of blunt chest trauma are prepared by our editorial team based on guidelines from the European Association of Urology (EAU 2024), the Society of Thoracic Surgeons (STS/EACTS 2024), the Surgical Infection Society Europe (SIS-E/GAIS/WSES/WSIS/AAST 2024), the Eastern Association for the Surgery of Trauma (EAST/AOTA 2023), the Eastern Association for the Surgery ...
+The following summarized guidelines for the evaluation and management of blunt chest trauma are prepared by our editorial team based on guidelines from the American College of Emergency Physicians (ACEP 2024), the European Association of Urology (EAU 2024), the European Society of Cardiology (ESC 2024), the Society of Thoracic Surgeons (STS/EACTS 2024), the Surgical Infection Society Europe (SIS-E/GAIS/WSES/WSIS/AAST 2024), the ...

 Show more